NS Trunked Mobile Radio System (TMR) System Introduction

 in New Brunswick, and of course elsewhere in Canada and in the USA.

-Legend: Primary control channels are bolded.
+Legend: Primary control channels are

-Unpaired sites are in capitals.
+bolded.
+Unpaired sites are in

 Listing notes (Key to symbols):

-· ! = frequency not in TAFL but someone has reported it to be in use at the site anyway.
+! = frequency not in TAFL but someone has reported it

-· ? = frequency not in TAFL and not heard, but is a logical frequency to be inserted if another is needed
+? = frequency not in TAFL and not heard, but is a logical

-· ?? = frequency does appear in TAFL but is questionable (out of expected series) or a listener has stated it is not in use
+of expected series) or a listener has stated it is not in use

-· * = frequency appears in TAFL but confirmed definitely not to be in use according to trunk analysis software.
+* = frequency appears in TAFL but confirmed definitely not

-It is recommended that the marked frequencies be entered regardless in order to ensure reception, if you have the space in your scanner.
-For sure the ! frequencies should be entered, but the others could be omitted if you have little space in the scanner.
+be entered, but the others could be omitted if you have little space in the

-Anyone having analysis software (Trunker, etc) is requested to check the sites nearby to you and find out what exactly is what and let me know.
-Thanks to hfx_chris for confirming the Preston situation as of June 2009.
+sites nearby to you and find out what exactly is what and let me

 Grp |